-The Department currently has 20 primary and 27 associate faculty leading highly-collaborative research and educational programs.
-The primary programs are fueled by 38 research staff and over 35 graduate students.
-Major areas of focus include bacterial and viral pathogenesis with particular emphasis on biodefense agents, vaccines, tumor immunity, autoimmune disease and basic immune mechanisms.
+The Department currently has 22 primary and 35 associate faculty leading highly-collaborative research and educational programs.
+These activities are fueled by 45 research staff and 40 graduate students.
+Major areas of focus include bacterial and viral pathogenesis with particular emphasis on biodefense/emerging infectious diseases, vaccines, tumor immunity, autoimmune disease and basic immune mechanisms.
 Please check out our updated faculty profiles for detailed information.

-The Health Sciences campus is located in downtown Louisville in close proximity to newly-constructed housing for downtown living, diverse restaurants (fourth highest number per capita in the US) and cultural activities.
+The Health Sciences campus is located in downtown Louisville in close proximity to the newly developing NuLu area with diverse restaurants (fourth highest number per capita in the US) and cultural activities.
 Metropolitan Louisville, with a population of over a million, is home to the Kentucky Derby and the 2013 NCAA Champion University of Louisville Cardinals, and was chosen as the most livable city in America by the US Conference of Mayors in 2012.

 Please feel free to contact me at firstname.lastname@example.org if you have any questions regarding academic opportunities in The Department of Microbiology and Immunology.